St Andrews takes first place in Scotland in latest university rankings

 The University of St Andrews has taken the number one spot in Scotland in a national league table.

+It was placed second in the UK-wide version of the table, slipping from first place last year as Oxford took back that position, with Cambridge still in third place.

-The result will be published in the 96-page 2023 edition of The Times and The Sunday Times Good University Guide on Sunday.
+The results will be published in the 96-page 2023 edition of The Times and The Sunday Times Good University Guide on Sunday.

-In second place came the University of Edinburgh, which was ranked 10th UK-wide, and third position went to the University of Glasgow, ranked 14th in Britain.
+In the Scottish version of the league table, the University of Edinburgh came second – the institution was 10th UK-wide, while third position went to the University of Glasgow, ranked 14th in Britain.

-St Andrews University has also been named Scottish University of the Year in the publication, and sits in second place in the UK-wide league table.

 The establishment also beat all other universities in Scotland in the national student survey for teaching quality (84%) and student experience (80.5%).

+The Queen’s granddaughter Lady Louise Windsor is to attend St Andrews to study English.

+Lady Louise – the 18-year-old daughter of the Earl and Countess of Wessex – starts her degree course this year.

-The publication provides rankings for UK universities using data published in the last two months, and an overview of higher education in Britain.
+The guide provides rankings for UK universities using data published in the last two months, and an overview of higher education in Britain.

 It includes profiles on 135 universities.